Mexico national football team: United States

 Mexico and the United States are widely considered as the two top teams in CONCACAF.
-Matches between the two nations often attracts media attention, public interest and discourse in both countries.
-Although the first match was played in 1934, their rivalry was not considered major until the late 1990s, when the USA emerged as a solid international side.
-On 15 August 2012, the United States defeated Mexico at Estadio Azteca in the first victory for the U.S. against Mexico on Mexican soil in 75 years.
+Matches between the two nations often attract media attention, public interest and discourse in both countries.
+Although the first match was played in 1934, their rivalry was not considered major until the late 20th century, when the U.S. emerged as a solid international side.

+Mexico met the United States in the round of 16 of the 2002 World Cup, losing 2–0.
+Ten years later, on 15 August 2012, the United States defeated Mexico at Estadio Azteca in the first victory for the U.S. against Mexico on Mexican soil in 75 years.
+On 11 November 2016, El Tri achieved their second consecutive victory on U.S. soil, in qualification for the 2018 World Cup, by defeating the U.S. in Columbus, Ohio.

-Since their first meeting in 1934, the two teams have met 73 times, with Mexico leading the overall series 36–22–15 (W–L–D), outscoring the U.S. 144–82.
-Mexico dominated in early years, with a 22-2-2 record through 1980.
-However, since that time the series has become much more competitive, largely due to the rapid growth of soccer in the United States.
-Since 2000, the series has favored the U.S. 17–9–6 (W–L–D), with Mexico outscored 32-40.
-Since 2011, however, the rivalry has been marked by Mexican success, with the Mexicans defeating the United States in the CONCACAF Gold Cup Final in 2011 and 2019, the CONCACAF Cup in 2015, winning on American soil for the first time since 1980.
-In 2021, however, Mexico lost to the United States in both the Nations League final and the Gold Cup final.
+Since their first meeting in 1934, the two teams have met 78 times, with Mexico leading at 37 wins, 17 draws, and 24 losses, 147 goals scored, and 92 conceded.
+Mexico dominated in early years, with a 27–9–5 record through 1990.
+However, since that time the series has become much more competitive, largely due to growth of soccer in the United States; since 2000, the series has favored the U.S. 18–8–9, with Mexico outscored 48–33.
+But in the 2010s, the rivalry has been marked by Mexican success, with Mexico defeating the United States in the Gold Cup final in 2011 and 2019, and the CONCACAF Cup in 2015.
+In 2021, however, Mexico lost to the United States in both the CONCACAF Nations League final and the Gold Cup final.
+Still, Mexico remains undefeated to the United States at home soil in competitive matches, with all 19 meetings at home soil being either a win (15) or a draw (4).

 Argentina

-Mexico has a rivalry with Argentina, given these two nations are among the most renowned Hispanic nations in the world after Spain.
+Mexico has a rivalry with Argentina, given these two nations are among the most renowned Hispanic nations in the world.
 The rivalry is abnormal by the fact it is intercontinental, with Argentina part of CONMEBOL and Mexico part of CONCACAF.
 This rivalry is more keenly felt by Mexican supporters than Argentines, who typically view Brazil, Uruguay, England and Germany as bigger rivals.
-Mexico has historically not fared well against Argentina, recording only 4 wins, 15 losses and 12 draws.
+In fact, a number of Argentines do not consider Mexico as rivals.
+Mexico has historically not fared well against Argentina, recording only 4 wins, 16 losses and 12 draws.

+Costa Rica

+Mexico has a growing rivalry with Costa Rica, as Costa Rica is the first country in CONCACAF to beat Mexico on Mexican soil in FIFA World Cup qualification, known as Aztecazo.
+Costa Rica is also widely recognised as the only Central American national team to have sufficient quality to compete at the global stage, which increased the importance of the rivalry.
+Mexico holds a dominant record against Costa Rica with 32 wins, 20 draws and only 6 losses.

 Results and fixtures

-The following matches have been played within the past 12 months.